-- 1. Move the machine to level ground. - 2.
-Lower the attachment to the ground. - 3.
-Shut off the engine. - 4.
-Disengage the quick-attach pins by turning them to the outside. - 5.
-If the attachment uses hydraulics, move the auxiliary-hydraulics lever forward, backward, and back to neutral to relieve pressure at the hydraulic couplers. - 6.
+- 1. Lower the attachment to the ground. - 2.
+Shut off the engine. - 3.
+Disengage the quick-attach pins by turning them to the outside. - 4.
+If the attachment uses hydraulics, move the auxiliary-hydraulics lever forward, backward, and back to neutral to relieve pressure at the hydraulic couplers. - 5.
 If the attachment uses hydraulics, slide the collar back on the hydraulic couplers and disconnect them.